 Whatever you’re going to do, make it sound really fun for your toddler.
 “We are going to go to a huge building with doors that open all by themselves!
 Doesn’t that sound fun?”
 Hopefully, she doesn’t see through you.

 It’s one of the mysteries of parenting — toddlers often listen better to other adults than to you.
-If all else fails, call grandma or ask another nearby adult to tell your toddler what she needs to do!
+If all else fails when trying to get your toddler to listen, call grandma or ask another nearby adult to tell your toddler what she needs to do!